minkphp/MinkBundle/README.md

     prefix:   /
 ```

-And run tests from root of project
+And run tests from the root of the project

 ```bash
 phpunit vendor/behat/mink-bundle/tests/Behat/MinkBundle/Tests/